Tater Tot Chaat Recipe

 It is crunchy, creamy, sweet, and spicy, all flavors in one that will surely satiate your taste buds.

-Making this chaat is super easy and takes less than 30 minutes if you have ragda and chutneys ready at home.
+Making this chaat is easy and takes less than 30 minutes if you have ragda and chutneys ready at home.

 The best part about this recipe is that it is customizable.
+Add the condiments to your taste, and you will have your version ready.

 Ingredients